 Decluttering Is the Essential Part of Your To-Do List for Moving

 A lot of companies set their prices based on the inventory list, e.g., the catalog of items that go in a cargo truck.
 It is also a guide for movers in case you pay for the packing service.
 To lower the price, but also get your home rid of unnecessary or unused items, you can separate stuff that won’t be traveling with you to the new home while cataloging.
-Some things you can donate to charity, some you can throw out or dispose of in another way (preferred outcome for hazardous materials).
+Some things you can donate to charity, such as unwanted furniture, or perhaps clothes in good condition, some you can throw out or dispose of in another way (preferred outcome for hazardous materials, because they are on the list of items movers won’t move).
 The rest, you can sell.

 Set Up a Garage Sale a Month Before the Move